nyahoon-games/ProjectorForLWRP/README.md

 ## How to Use
 1. Select an existing `GameObject` that has Projector component, or create a new empty `GameObject`.
 2. Press `Add Component` button in Inspector View, and select `Scripts` > `ProjectorForLWRP` > `Projector For LWRP`.
-3. The `GameObject` will contain `Projector` component and `Projector For LWRP` component. `Projector` component is automatically disabled by Projector for LWRP component though, you still need to setup `Projector` properties as usual.
+3. The `GameObject` will contain `Projector` component and `Projector For LWRP` component.
+You still need to setup `Projector` properties as usual.
 One thing that is different from usual settings is that you cannot use the projector shaders in Standard Assets.
 Please use one of the shaders in this project, or create a custom shaders if needed.
-(Shaders in [Dynamic Shadow Projector](https://nyahoon.com/products/dynamic-shadow-projector) and [Fast Shadow Receiver](https://nyahoon.com/products/fast-shadow-receiver) will be available after update).
+Shaders in [Dynamic Shadow Projector](https://nyahoon.com/products/dynamic-shadow-projector) and [Fast Shadow Receiver](https://nyahoon.com/products/fast-shadow-receiver) are also available (if you have old version, you might need update them).
 4. In addition to setting up Projector properties, you might need to setup the properties of Projector For LWRP component.

 ## Properties of Projector For LWRP component